alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 TODO

 ## Part 3: Analysis
-The SQL queries to answer the analysis questions in part 3 of the requirements would be implemented as DBT models, using the analytics model as the source and materialized: view.
+The SQL queries to answer the analysis questions in part 3 of the requirements would be implemented in the analytics model with materialized: view.

 ## Part 4: Data Retention
 This is not specified in the requirements, but a typical approach would be to implement a rolling window retention policy, e.g. keep the last 6 months of event data in the cleansed and analytics models, and archive older data to cheaper storage if needed.